 Enjoy the animation video of Digitális Legendárium about Szolnok Castle but turn on the English subtitles!
 The music is also outstanding.
 But first, here is a short story that could supplement the video:

 Then, the German mercenaries were the first to think of fleeing but it turned out that the Hungarian boaters had fled away before them.
-The next night the Spanish riders swam across the River Tisza at night, and then the boaters returned for the rest of the foot soldiers.
-All of the mercenaries had fled by the third day of the siege and left the gate ajar after themselves.
+The next night the Spanish riders swam across the Tisza River, and then the boaters returned for the rest of the foot soldiers.
+All of the mercenaries had fled by the third day of the “real” siege and left the gate ajar after themselves.
 Seeing them go, most of the Hungarians followed them, too.
 Captain Nyáry Lőrinc, his officer Pekry Gábor, and his 50 faithful Hajdu soldiers were left behind.
 Nyáry had the gate closed but it was in vain.

 As for the Mosque in Szolnok, it was pulled down and its stones were reused in 1820.
-Yet, I have heard that the city of Szeged signed a. contract in 2013 with the Turkish Embassy of Hungary and the mosque will be rebuilt.
-By the way, when will Turkey return the two huge candle holders which had been pillaged from Buda, from the Matthias church in 1526?
+Yet, I have heard that the city of Szeged signed a contract in 2013 with the Turkish Embassy of Hungary and the mosque will be rebuilt.
+By the way, when will Turkey return the two huge candle holders that had been pillaged from Buda, from the Matthias church in 1526?
 They are presently in the Hagia Sofia as far as I know.
 It would be a real sign of friendship, too.